sergeil/SliExtJsIntegrationBundle/README.markdown

+# This bundle is not longer maintained, only critical bugfixes will be applied, please use [SliDoctrineArrayQueryBuilderBundle](https://github.com/sergeil/SliDoctrineArrayQueryBuilderBundle) and [SliDoctrineEntityDataMapperBundle](https://github.com/sergeil/SliDoctrineEntityDataMapperBundle) instead.

 The bundle will contain some utility classes that prove useful when you use ExtJs library on the client-side.

 What's inside